TULSA - It is not as if these two teams meet that often.

 Barry Switzer never played Notre Dame so he's off the hook.

-Bob Stoops first year as head coach at OU included a trip to South Bend to play the Irish.
+The 2012 game (http://bit.ly/ound2012) was Bob Stoops second against Notre Dame.
+He was the first-year head coach at OU when the Sooners made a trip to South Bend to play the Irish.
 It was the first loss of his career.

 Check out pictures from the 1999 game in our OU, Notre Dame Oct.
 2, 1999 photo gallery.
 If you're reading this story on your phone click this link http://bit.ly/ound1999

 Stoops remembers his team getting a 17-point lead in the first half, only to let it slip away.
 But Stoops learned a lesson at that game; his team did not know how to handle prosperity.

 Stoops admits seeing his players laughing and giggling on the bench with the 17-point lead, and he says he knew right then, there would need to be an attitude adjustment.

 OU went on to win the national championship the following season, and has won seven Big 12 Championships since then.